jundalisay/superb/content/en/research/mohammad/quran/sura-008a.md

 ---
 title: "THE SPOILS (al-Anfal)"
-heading: "Chapter 8a of the Quran Simplified"
+heading: "Sura 8a of the Quran Simplified"
-date: 2022-01-15
+date: 2022-01-07
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 linkb: /research/mohammad/quran/